Dodge and Burn With Complete Control Using Luminosity Masks

-Dodging and burning is one of the most effective ways to control exposure in isolated areas of our image.
-This helps to emphasise or demphasise specific areas of our images with much greater control.
-We can take this control to another level by combining this with luminosity masks.
-Now we can not only dodge and burn in an area, we can choose exactly which tones in that area that are affected.
+To dodge and burn is one of the most effective ways to control exposure in isolated areas of our image. helping to emphasise or demphasise specific areas of our images with much greater control.
+Take control to another level by combining this with luminosity masks.
+Control the tones affected in any area by dodging and burning with luminosity masks.

-In this tutorial, we create specialised masks that allow us to dodge and burn while protecting the brightest or darkest areas in the image, to avoid clipping.
+In this tutorial, we create specialised masks that allow us to dodge and burn with precision.
+All this while protecting the brightest or darkest areas in the image, to avoid clipping.

 Select A Tonal Area to Subtract From:

 Choose the area you want to work within.

 Choose the area that you don’t want affected.

 Once you have made your two selections, press the Create Subtraction Mask button to execute.
 After pressing the button, you will go through two steps, these steps are to modify each of your selections.
 You will be given a Levels adjustment to modify the mask for each of your selections.
 Once you press OK on the Levels adjustment, it will move on to the next mask.
 The first mask is the area you want to subtract from and the second is the area you want to subtract.
 By choosing “All” as the area to subtract from, you will not be given the option to modify your selection.
 So, you’ll only see 1 levels adjustment to modify.

 The Heat Map is visual tool for making luminosity masks selections.
 It overlays 11 – tonal zones on your image and assigns a specific colour to each of those zones.
 It’s a great way to easily see where the tonal zones are throughout your image.
 On top of being very easy to see the zones, it’s extremely easy to make selections.